C-Erastus/fast.ai/README.md

 # fast.ai
-Basic deep learning tutorials based on what I learned from fastai classes
+Basic deep learning tutorials based on what I learned from fast.ai classes